rpereira/dotfiles/README.md

 * [Zsh](http://www.zsh.org/) as your shell

-## Updating
+## Getting Updates

-Pull the latest changes and update modules.
+In order to update this repository just pull the latest changes.

-    git pull && git submodule update --init --recursive
+    git pull

 ## Local Settings
-This configuration can be extended or overriden to suit user-specific requirements.
+This configuration can be extended or overridden to suit user-specific requirements.
 In order to accomplish that, just create and edit the following
 files:
 * `~/.aliases.local`